El Paso Child Custody Attorney

 Fighting for Your Child’s Best Interests

 You do not have to face the legal system on your own.
-Learn how we can help you when you call (915) 529-0233.
+Learn how our family law firm can help you when you call (915) 529-0233.

-A parent in Texas who wishes to commence a child custody case should provide the court with the following information:
+A parent in El Paso who wishes to commence a child custody case should provide the court with the following information:

 - Child's address